-Wholesale gross earnings as a percent of net sales were 35.6% in 2022 versus 33.8% in 2021.
-Gross margins returned to pre-pandemic levels as a result of selling price increases implemented to address higher costs.
+Wholesale gross earnings as a percent of net sales were 39.7% in 2023 versus 35.6% in 2022.
+Gross margins improved as a result of increased selling prices and lower inventory costs, primarily inbound freight.
 Selling and administrative expenses for the wholesale segment consist primarily of distribution costs, salaries and commissions, advertising costs, employee benefit costs, and depreciation.
-Wholesale selling and administrative expenses were \$68.2 million and \$49.9 million in 2022 and 2021, respectively.
-2021 expenses were reduced by \$5.5 million in wage subsidies received from the U.S. and Canadian governments.
-As a percent of net sales, wholesale selling and administrative expenses remained flat at 24% of net sales in both 2022 and 2021.
-Wholesale operating earnings reached a record \$32.6 million in 2022, up 68% over \$19.5 million in 2021, due mainly to higher sales and gross margins this year.
+Wholesale selling and administrative expenses were \$66.0 million and \$68.2 million in 2023 and 2022, respectively.
+The decrease in 2023 was primarily due to lower employee costs, mainly commission-based compensation.
+As a percent of net sales, wholesale selling and administrative expenses were 26% in 2023 and 24% in 2022.
+Wholesale operating earnings reached a record \$33.3 million in 2023, up 2% over our previous record of \$32.6 million in 2022, due to higher gross margins and lower selling and administrative expenses.

-Our cost of sales does not include distribution costs (e.g., receiving, inspection, warehousing, shipping, and handling costs, which are included in selling and administrative expenses).
-Wholesale distribution costs were \$16.0 million and \$10.8 million for the years ended December 31, 2022 and 2021, respectively.
-Distribution costs in 2021 were reduced by \$1.5 million as a result of government wage subsidies.
+Our cost of sales does not include distribution costs (e.g., receiving, inspection, warehousing, shipping, and handling costs) which are included in selling and administrative expenses.
+Wholesale distribution costs were \$15.5 million and \$16.0 million for the years ended

+December 31, 2023 and 2022, respectively.
 Our gross earnings may not be comparable to other companies, as some companies may include distribution costs in cost of sales.